apostolisem/woo-newsletters-for-mailchimp/README.md

 ## Instructions

  Αfter successfully installing & activating the plugin, click on "Newsletter Generator" at the vertical menu and create your first Newsletter.

+## Disclaimer - Work in Progress

+This plugin is a work in progress and is not fully functional at this time.
+There are plans to be completed in the future, it is here for reference only.